How to Use This Calculator

 Estimating Returns with the Laddered Bond Portfolio Calculator

 The Laddered Bond Portfolio Calculator is a strategic investment tool designed to help investors understand the income potential and overall value of a bond ladder.
-It computes the annual interest income per bond, total portfolio income, and the portfolio's value at maturity, based on your investment parameters.
-For instance, a typical bond ladder might consist of 10 bonds, each with a $1,000 face value and a 4-6% coupon rate, providing a predictable income stream for retirees or conservative investors in 2025.
+It computes the total annual interest income, interest per bond, portfolio yield, and the portfolio's value at maturity based on your investment parameters.

 The Financial Mechanics of a Bond Ladder